 - Post-application matters

-Visit OGEM website for details or contact them at email@example.com if you need assistance.
+Visit the exchange administrator website (e.g. OGEM) for details or contact them if you need further assistance on administrative matters outside of course matching.

 Students are not allowed to clear these courses on overseas exchange:

 BIE & CBE